jessica-vogt/test-repo/docs/synthesis/testpage0.md

 ## Adding Dropdown Menus to Projects
 Dropdown menus are a helpful way of organizing information.
 Here, on the Athena Website, we have several dropdown menus including "Courses and Tutorials" which will serve as the example for this tutorial.

-On Github, we have stored a Courses and Tutorials folder for this dropdown menu that contains the index mark down file (index.md) and the markdown files for each of the child pages.
+On Github, we have stored a "Courses and Tutorials" folder that contains the index mark down file (index.md) and the markdown files for each of the child pages.

 You will first need to add the following has_children attribute to your parent page's index file.
 For example, on this website, "Courses and Tutorials" is the parent page, and it extends the children "Core Readings", "Github", etc.